mcroston/mcroston.github.io/_pages/about.md

 Active Projects & Collaborations
 ------
 I'm interested in collaborations with experts in public health, information science, communications, digital humanities, and critical media studies.
-Check out the [Infectious disease](/pages/publications1), [Chronic disease](/pages/publications2), and [Environmental health](/pages/publications3) projects tabs to learn more about my ongoing work.
+Check out the [Supply-side](/pages/publications1), [Demand-side](/pages/publications2), and [Community mapping](/pages/publications3) projects tabs to learn more about my ongoing work.

 Education
 ------